 Xfce

-Installing XFCE does not automatically guarantee you will boot into a graphical login screen, especially on minimal/server installs where the system default target remains multi-user.target.
-Before rebooting, confirm which target you boot into and whether a display manager is active.
+Installing XFCE does not automatically boot into a graphical login screen, especially on minimal or server installs where the default target remains multi-user.target.
+You need a display manager to present the graphical login and session selector.
+The Xfce group pulls in GDM by default, but LightDM is a lighter alternative available from EPEL.

 systemctl get-default